TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-reporting-dataretentionaudit.md

 ## **Recommended steps**

-* You can only see the last 30 days of data if you are Premium tenant (Azure AD P1 or P2) or last 7 days of data if you are Free or Basic tenant
+* You can only see the last 30 days of data if you are Premium tenant (Azure AD P1 or P2) or last 7 days of data if you are Free or Basic tenant.<br>
 * Sign-ins are available only for Azure AD Premium tenants.
 It's not available for free or Basic licensed Tenants.

 ### **Troubleshooting issues with Sign-ins**